ronanboiteau/NormEZ/README.md

  - Trailing space(s) and/or tabulation(s) at the end of a line.
  - Space(s) in indentation.
  - Too many functions in file (> 5).
- - Functions with no parameters that doesn't take void as argument in the function declaration.
+ - Functions with no parameters that don't take void as argument in their declaration.
+ - Functions with too many arguments (> 4).

 ## Author